 - consist only of the applicant’s income without other assets; and

 - Be signed and dated by the applicant, his or her spouse, or the individual with legal authority to act on the applicant’s behalf (Power of Attorney).

 How does A Qualified Income Trust account work?

 Once the account is set up, the person is required to make deposits into the QIT account every month for as long as Medicaid is needed.
 This can mean that a deposit is needed before a Medicaid application is approved.
 But as long as income is deposited into the QIT account in the month it’s received, it won’t be counted against the applicant.

 Deposits can’t be made for a past or future month, and any income received back from the trust is deemed to be income.
 If the applicant skips a monthly deposit or fails to deposit enough income, he or she will be ineligible for Medicaid.
 (Income placed into a QIT is excluded as income in the eligibility determination; however, it’s counted in the calculation of the patient responsibility).

 If you want to read up more on this issue you can.
 Download the Florida Department of Children & Families Qualified Income Trust Information Sheet right now.

 Questions about a QIT?

-If you have questions about QITs, or any issue concerning Florida Medicaid, attorney John Frazier is a skilled Medicaid planning (with over 2,000 cases completed that helped preserve their family’s savings), estate planning and elder law practitioner.
+If you have questions about QITs, or any issue concerning Florida Medicaid, attorney John Frazier is a skilled Medicaid planning (with over 3,000 cases completed that helped preserve their family’s savings), estate planning and elder law practitioner.
 With his office in Largo, Florida in Pinellas County he is a member of the Florida Bar.
 Thus Attorney Frazier can work with anyone in Florida with no office visits necessary.

 After 5PM: 813-431-3193